-5.1 Actions from the corporate risk management action plan will continue to be monitored, reviewed and updated to ensure continuous improvement and development.
-A corporate health check was undertaken in August 2004.
-A review/further healthcheck will take place later this year.
+- impact of these changes on how risk will be managed within the organisation in future.
+Actions arising from this analysis will be fed into the CRMAP. - 4.2 Actions from the corporate risk management action plan will continue to be monitored, reviewed and updated to ensure continuous improvement and development.
 The way in which the awareness of risk management is raised with all members is being considered and discussions will be held with the member champion for risk management to consider how this can be achieved.
 Consideration is currently being given to the way in which operational risk assessments will be undertaken and reported.

-Risk Management Strategy
+Corporate Risk Management Strategy